Old Man Logan: Dead Man Logan

-After defeating an alternate version of the Maestro, Logan recognizes that he is dying of old age, now relying on Regenix to supplement his failing healing factor.
-He decides to return to his original timeline after sorting out a few loose ends in this one, which include eliminating Mysterio so that the villain can never attempt the same feat he accomplished in Logan's past.
-Mysterio is recruited by Neo-HYDRA and Miss Sinister when they learn about Logan's history, but Mysterio turns against Neo-HYDRA to aid the Avengers when he learns that Neo-HYDRA intends to kill him once they have won.
-After Logan and the Avengers defeat Neo-HYDRA, Mysterio fakes his death.
+After defeating an alternate version of the Maestro, Logan recognizes that he is dying of old age, relying on Regenix to supplement his failing healing factor.
+He decides to return to his original timeline after sorting out a few loose ends, which include eliminating Mysterio so that the villain can never attempt the same feat he accomplished in Logan's past.
+Mysterio is recruited by Neo-Hydra and Miss Sinister when they learn about Logan's history, but Mysterio turns against Neo-Hydra to aid the Avengers when he learns that Neo-Hydra intends to kill him once they have won.
+After Logan and the Avengers defeat Neo-Hydra, Mysterio fakes his death.

-After a meeting with his resurrected counterpart, Logan asks Mariko to keep an eye on the version of his future wife in this timeline before he returns to the Wasteland via a time portal created by Forge.
-Returning to the Wastelands, Logan engages Joseph Manfredi and his henchmen who are allied with Lizard in Florida, the Creel Gang in Georgia, and the Phantom Riders in Nashville, Tennessee.
-When Logan is captured by cannibals operating in the Ozarks, he is saved by Danielle Cage and Bruce Banner Jr. who inform him that a lot of villains like the Punisher Gang are looking for him after what he did to Red Skull and Hulk.
-What happened to Red Skull and the Hulk Gang caused a power vacuum in the Wastelands.
-After a fight with the Tranquility Temple that tries to kill him and Bruce Banner Jr., Logan drives his group to the Badlands where they meet with Forge and Dwight Barrett.
-Forge's lair is attacked by Sabretooth and his clones.
-Forge unleashes an unstable Speedball from his container who destroys the Sabretooth clones as Sabretooth makes off with Bruce Jr. Tracking Sabretooth to a Weapon X facility, Logan and Danielle discover that the head of the Weapon X facility is Mister Sinister who created the Sabretooth clones and claims that he orchestrated the villains' rise to power which Red Skull took the credit for.
-After Logan and Danielle Cage rescue Bruce Banner Jr., they get chased by the Sabretooth clones until Danielle picks up Mjolnir and becomes the new Thor.
-Logan eventually meets his end after killing Sabretooth and Mister Sinister, weakly affirming that his healing factor has finally worn out and he just exhausted his final vial of Regenix.
-Dani and Bruce take him back to the graves of his deceased family and he dies looking up into the sun.
-After burying Logan with his family, Danielle Cage, now acting as the new Thor, Bruce Banner Jr. as the new Hulk, and Dwight Barrett as the new Ant-Man, form a new incarnation of the Avengers and vow to keep fighting the opposition until they can find a place they can call home.
+Danielle Cage and Bruce Banner Jr. inform Logan that villains like the Punisher Gang are looking for him after what he did to Red Skull and Hulk, causing a power vacuum in the Wastelands.
+After a fight with the Tranquility Temple that tries to kill him and Bruce Banner Jr., Logan drives his group to the Badlands, where they meet with Forge and Dwight Barrett.
+Tracking Sabretooth to a Weapon X facility, Logan and Danielle discover that the head of the Weapon X facility is Mister Sinister, who created numerous clones of Sabretooth.
+Sinister claims that he orchestrated the villains' rise to power, which Red Skull took credit for.
+After Logan and Danielle Cage rescue Bruce Banner Jr., they are chased by the Sabretooth clones until Danielle picks up Mjolnir and becomes the new Thor.
+Logan dies after killing Sabretooth and Mister Sinister, weakly affirming that his healing factor has finally worn out and he has exhausted his final vial of Regenix.
+Danielle Cage, now acting as the new Thor, Bruce Banner Jr. as the new Hulk, and Dwight Barrett as the new Ant-Man, form a new incarnation of the Avengers and vow to keep fighting the opposition until they can find a place they can call home.